-The golden state is suffering one of its most severe droughts on record.
+The golden state is suffering one of its most severe droughts on record and could soon become the land of droughts.
 Now in its fifth year, this drought has already made 2014 the fourth driest year in 106 years of record keeping.
 Last year’s drought is supposed to be a once-in-30-years event.

 We must consider this drought in the context of climate change.
 We know the climate is changing because of human emissions of greenhouse gases and we know our water resources are especially vulnerable.
 Without further checks in the emission of greenhouse gases, this type of droughts could be seen more often, ravaging the ecosystem of California.
 These climatic changes are superimposed on top of our natural variability of floods and droughts and we must factor this into our responses.